 Yes Score 2 Partial Score 1 No Score 0 Your Comments/ Action to be taken 5.1 Does your Emergency Evacuation Plan include a strategy for evacuating disabled students, staff, visitors and community users?
-Yes = strategy in place Partial = minor changes required No = no strategy in place Υ PEEPs are in place 5.2 What proportion of your building(s) is easy to evacuate by people with mobility impairments and wheelchair users?
-See appendix for more information Yes = more than 75% Partial = 25-75% No = less than 25% Υ 5.3 Are there visual or vibrating alarms available for use in conjunction with proprietary or conventional alarm systems for hearing impaired students, staff or visitors?
-Yes = procedure/ equipment in place No = no procedure No 5.4 If there are upper floors are there means to ensure the evacuation of people with mobility impairment and wheelchair users?
-Yes = adequate/single storey Partial = minor changes No = substantial adaptations, please give comments Total = 6 Υ Evac chairs are avail at both sites.
+Yes = strategy in place Partial = minor changes required No = no strategy in place Y PEEPs are in place.
+Fire Evac Plan covers use of Refuge areas and staff are trained to use Evac Chairs.
+5.2 What proportion of your building(s) is easy to evacuate by people with mobility impairments and wheelchair users?
+See appendix for more information Yes = more than 75% Partial = 25-75% No = less than 25% Y All.
+Evac chairs are available on every floor.
+5.3 Are there visual or vibrating alarms available for use in conjunction with proprietary or conventional alarm systems for hearing impaired students, staff or visitors?
+Yes = procedure/ equipment in place No = no procedure N 5.4 If there are upper floors are there means to ensure the evacuation of people with mobility impairment and wheelchair users?
+Yes = adequate/single storey Partial = minor changes No = substantial adaptations, please give comments Total = 6 Y Evac chairs are available on every floor.